promlabs/promlens-public/README.md

 If you enable link sharing and/or Grafana datasource integration when using PromLens with a license key, the backend also stores and retrieves shared links and connects to Grafana to list datasources and proxy queries:

 ![Advanced PromLens architecture](images/promlens_advanced_architecture.svg)

-### License

-If you are interested in a trial license key to unlock commercial features, please send an email to info@promlabs.com or sign up at https://promlens.com/pricing.